GreenAITorch/GATorch/docs/user_manual/getting_started.rst

 To use GATorch simply create a ``GA`` object.
 You can then track the measurements of a pytorch model by simply using ``attach_model()``.
 With the latter function you can pass a model to your ``GA`` object, which will then measure the energy consumption of the model during each forward and backward pass.

 .. code:: python3

-    from GA import GA
+    from GATorch import GA

     # Create the profiler object and attach a model to it
     ga_measure = GA()